 Size: 6″ – 18″ ¦ 5oz – 12oz

 Habitat: Well Oxygenated Fresh Water with a Low Current.
 Axolotls prefer a pH level of between 6.5 – 8

-Diet: Bloodworms, Frozen Brineshrimp, Live Earthworms, Mysis Shrimp, Mosquito Larvae, Daphnia, Small pieces of fresh raw meat and fish, Specialist Axolotl Pellets.
+Diet: Bloodworms, Frozen Brineshrimp, Live Earthworms, Mysis Shrimp, Mosquito Larvae, Daphnia, and Specialist Axolotl Pellets.

 Avoid Processed meat, anything with a hard shell or exoskeleton.

 Supplements: None necessary as long as the Axolotl has an appropriate diet.

 Hours of Activity: Nocturnal – Axolotls are mostly active at night time.

 Handling: You should never handle an Axolotl.
 Their gills need to remain submerged in water in order to breathe, and their skin has a delicate mucus layer which can lead to skin infections if damaged.